 Review the feedback

 Usually, companies will provide feedback for you after being rejected, especially if you had already reached the interview stage.
-And if you haven’t received any feedback yet, don’t be hesitant to directly ask for some from your interviewer or the hiring manager.
+And if you haven’t received any feedback yet, don’t be hesitant to directly ask for some from your interviewer or the hiring manager or chat live with them.

 Once you’ve collected these comments, make sure you review them in an objective manner.
 Be honest to yourself so that you can use the feedback to maximise your chances of landing your dream job.
 Whether or not this means using a professional CV template to improve your application package or refining your interview etiquette, honest introspection is key to moving forward with your job search.